 This program is designed to support Schools’ diversity plans, and to assist the University in meeting placement goals established in its affirmative action programs, by advancing the recruitment of outstanding minority and female scholars in disciplines where the availability of qualified minorities and women exceeds their representation on our faculty.
 The goal is that the composition of our tenured and tenure-track faculty more closely reflects the national pool of qualified candidates.
 The program has two elements, Standard Search Recruitments and Target-of-Opportunity Recruitments.

-For more information, please see the Requests for Proposals Web page provided by the Office of the Vice Provost for Faculty Diversity and Inclusion.
+For more information, please see the Requests for Proposals Web page provided by the Office of the Vice Provost for Faculty Advancement.

 Tools and Resources for Faculty Search Committees